bentoml/BentoML/README.md

   http://localhost:5000/predict
 ```

-The BentoService SavedBundle is structured to work as a docker build context, that can
+The BentoService SavedBundle directory is structured to work as a docker build context,
-be directed used to build a docker image for API server.
-Simply use it as the docker
+that can be used to build a API server docker container image:
 build context directory:
 ```bash
 docker build -t my_api_server {saved_path}
 ```

-You can also deploy your BentoService directly to cloud services such as AWS Lambda
+You can also deploy your BentoService to cloud services such as AWS Lambda
-with `bentoml`, and get back a API endpoint hosting your model, that is ready for
+with `bentoml` command.
+The deployment gives you an API endpoint hosting your model,
-production use:
+that is ready for production use:
 ```
 bentoml deployment create my-iris-classifier --bento IrisClassifier:{VERSION} --platform=aws-lambda
 ```